arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 1. Publisher sends a message to the SNS topic with a `priority` message attribute set to `"high"` or `"low"`
 2. SNS filter policies route the message to the corresponding SQS queue
 3. Lambda polls the high-priority queue first on every invocation
-4. If the high-priority queue is empty, Lambda falls back to poll the low-priority queue
+4. If the high-priority queue is empty, Lambda falls back to the low-priority queue
 5. The consumed message is deleted from the queue after processing

 ---